ob6854w/Eco-Fashion-Marketplace/README.md

 - Create the folder structure for client
     - Set up the client side using React js by creating components, routes and pages
     - Implement the html layout and styling
+    - Add functionality to the site
+    - Authenticate and Authorize the sign up and login page

 - Create the folder structure for server
     - Set up the server side using Node js with express framework